CarawaysClass/carawaysclass.github.io/bcis1305/bcis1305-summer-syllabus.md

 ### Office Visits
-Please feel free to drop by my office for help during my office hours (listed at the top of this document) but it is best to let me know you are coming as I may have meetings or other appointments already scheduled.
-I am also available by appointment if you cannot visit during office hours.
-Contact me via Slack or email to coordinate a convenient time for both of us.
+I currently live several hours from Houston so I am not in my campus office very often.
+I am always happy to set up a "virtual" visit using WebEx or a phone call - just contact me via Slack to initiate a session.

 ### Attendance
 We do not formally meet during the week so no attendance is taken.
 I do reserve the right to assign tasks that may require your participation in on-line Slack discussion or chat session.
 It is your responsibility to keep up with the material and check the class D2L page regularly for updates, assignment due dates, and potential schedule changes.